b-data/jupyterlab-r-docker-stack/NOTES.md

 ## Tweaks

-* Provide NVBLAS-enabled R and Rscript and radian.
+* Provide NVBLAS-enabled R, Rscript and radian.
   * Enabled at runtime and only if `nvidia-smi` and at least one GPU are present.